A ferris wheel at night surrounded by christmas decorations and people in a city square

 • Rossio Christmas Market: Weekends throughout December

-4. Budget-Friendly Luxury Accommodations
+4. Budget-Friendly Accommodations From Glam To Chic

 December is the sweet spot for finding great deals on accommodations in Lisbon.
 With fewer tourists around, hotels and guesthouses often offer significant discounts.